yowainwright/rssm/README.md

 ## Schema Validation

-RSSSM validates data against the provided Zod schema but **does not fail** if validation fails.
+Rssm validates data against the provided Zod schema but **does not fail** if validation fails.
 Instead, it:

 1. Logs a warning (if logging is enabled)
 2. Uses the unvalidated data